K-groups of reciprocity functors: Computations

 The the inverse Cartier operator induces thus an endomorphism in $\NT$

 \begin{lemma} The Nisnevich sheaves with transfers on $\Regone$, $B_r\Omega^n$ and $\Omega^n/B_r$, $r\in [1,\infty]$, defined above are reciprocity functors. \end{lemma}

 \begin{proof} Since the $B_r(\Omega^n)$ are sub-Nisnevich-sheaves with transfers of $\Omega^n$, they are clearly reciprocity functors.
-If we know that $\Omega^n/B_r$, $r\in [1,\infty]$, satisfies the property (Inj) from Definition \ref{defn-MFsp}, then it is also a Mackey functor with specialization map and thus it is also a reciprocity functor, since $\Omega^n$ is one and by Theorem \ref{thm-modulus-Nis-local}.
-Thus it suffices to prove (Inj), which follows from the following claim:
+If we know that $\Omega^n/B_r$, $r\in [1,\infty]$, satisfies the property (Inj) from Definition \ref{defn-MFsp}, then it is also a Mackey functor with specialization maps.
+In this case it is also a reciprocity functor.
+Indeed a section $a\in(\Omega^n/B_r)(U)$, $U\subset C$, $C\in (\sC/S)$, can be lifted Nisnevich (or even Zariski) locally to a section in $\Omega^n$.
+Since the latter is a reciprocity functor it follows that $a$ satisfies the assumptions of Theorem \ref{thm-modulus-Nis-local} (with $\sM=\Omega^n/B_r$) and thus $a$ has a modulus.